PhilippeR26/starknet.js-workshop-typescript/README.md

-# Starkware Starknet network ^0.13.6
+# Starkware Starknet network ^0.14.0
 # Cairo Accounts and ERC20 Demo
-# Typescript code, using Starknet.js v7.6.2 and local Starknet-devnet 0.4.3
+# Typescript code, using Starknet.js v8.1.2 and local Starknet-devnet 0.5.0
 ![Starknet.js](/src/img/starknet-js.png)

 If you want to implement the Starknet network in your DAPP, you can use starknet.js to interact with it.

-These little scripts shows how to use and test very quickly your starknet.js code without any user interface.
+These little scripts shows how to use and test very quickly your starknet.js.

-Even if these codes are very small, it's a good guideline to always write them in Typescript.
+Even if these codes are very small, it's a good practice to always write them in Typescript.

-Starknet mainnet and testnet are slow.
+Starknet mainnet and testnet are a bit slow.
 To speed up the execution, we use Starknet-devnet, that creates a local Starknet network.

 ## 🛠️ Installation 🛠️

-copy this repo to your local disk.
+Copy this repo to your local disk.
 Use `cd starknet.js-workshop-typescript` to go to the root of the project.

 If necessary :